-Members, guests and employees expect a safe environment when they enter your facility.
+Visitors and employees expect a safe environment when they enter your facility.
 Unfortunately, entrance areas are a common area for slips and falls.
-Church Mutual found that almost 20 percent of slips and falls at worship centers are caused by wet or icy surfaces.
-A small amount of water can present a real slip problem, whether it is from snow and slush during the winter months or rain and mud in the spring, summer and fall.
+Church Mutual found that almost 20 percent of slips and falls at policyholders’ facilities are caused by wet or icy surfaces.
+A small amount of water can present a real slip problem, whether it’s from snow and slush during the winter months or rain and mud in the spring, summer and fall.

-Walk-off mats at all entrances are an excellent way to keep floors both dry and clean and help prevent falls on slippery surfaces.
+Walk-off mats at all entrances are an excellent way to keep floors both dry and clean and can help prevent falls on otherwise slippery surfaces.

 Mats can enhance safety

-When the proper mat is used, interior floors can be kept dry, which helps prevent injuries from slipping.
+When the proper mat is used, interior floors can be kept dry, which helps prevent injuries due to slips.
 Choose a mat design and surface material based on the expected environmental conditions and foot traffic load.